dshadoff/MiSTer_PCE-SNAC/README.md

 X- and Y-axes).
 The gerbers are included in this repository, including the files required by JLCPCB's SMT assembly forms, in case you want to get your own set made.

+The board measures 37mm x 22mm (plus USB plug).
+Here is a picture:

 ![PC Board is 37mm x 22mm](PCE-SNAC.jpg)